INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

    you intend to distribute the software and/or data.
 You must provide a license in order for the material to be used by others.
-An open source license is preferred (see the list of approved license at [Open Source Initiative](https://opensource.org/licenses), the license should allow free academic use at a minimum.
+An open source license is preferred (see the list of approved license at [Open Source Initiative](https://opensource.org/licenses), and the license should allow free academic use at a minimum.
 Recommended licenses include the [MIT License](https://opensource.org/licenses/MIT) for software or any of the various [Creative Commons licenses](https://creativecommons.org/licenses/)